irvnet/k8s-101/lab00/content.md

 The getting started guide on Docker has detailed instructions for installing Docker for [Mac](https://www.docker.com/community-edition#/mac), [Windows](https://www.docker.com/community-edition#/windows)

+When Docker is installed, it can be easily tested by running the "hello-world" container:
 ```
 $ docker run hello-world
 Unable to find image 'hello-world:latest' locally